Commin/ibpi2020/_pages/submission.md

 author_profile: true
 ---

-All submissions must be followed in the **IEEE CS proceedings format**, and all accepted papers will be published by IEEE (IEEE-DL and EI indexed) in Conference Proceedings.
+All submissions must be followed in the [IEEE CS proceedings format](https://www.ieee.org/conferences/publishing/templates.html), and all accepted papers will be published by IEEE (IEEE-DL and EI indexed) in Conference Proceedings.
 Best Paper Awards will be presented to high quality papers.
 Selected papers will be recommended to prestigious journal special issues.

 _Workshop/special session paper_: **4-6 pages.**